Skip to main content

 Prevention and Oral Health Advice

-• Protect Your Teeth During Sport — Wearing a properly fitted mouthguard can help protect your teeth from traumatic injury.
+If you participate in contact sports or activities with a risk of facial impact, wearing a properly fitted mouthguard can help protect your teeth from traumatic injury.

 Frequently Asked Questions